 Impeachment of the Police Officer

 Some police officers and other witnesses, if they think they can get away with it, will lie in court against an accused citizen.
 A criminal defense lawyer is trained to impeach (prove that the witness is not telling the truth) a lying witness, whether the witness is a police officer, or anyone else.
 Impeachment of the police comes up frequently in drug cases because the government heavily relies on the word on just one or two police officers about just what happened.
-For an example, click on the following link: police officer impeachment pdf.
+For an example, see the below excerpt from a probation revocation hearing.